adambard/learnxinyminutes-docs/ansible.html.markdown

 ```

 #### Role Handlers
-Handlers are tasks that can be triggered (notified) during execution of a playbook, but they itself execute at the very end of a playbook.
+Handlers are tasks that can be triggered (notified) during execution of a playbook, but they execute at the very end of a playbook.
-It is a best way to restart a service, check if application port is active (successful deployment criteria), etc.
+It is the best way to restart a service, check if the application port is active (successful deployment criteria), etc.

-Please get familiar how you can use role in simple_apache_role example
+Get familiar with how you can use roles in the simple_apache_role example
 ```
 playbooks/roles/simple_apache_role/
 ├── tasks